Spectral Clustering

 Here I will derive the mathematical basics of why does spectral clustering work.
 I will break them into four parts.
 The first three parts will lay the required groundwork for the mathematics behind spectral clustering.
 The final part will be piecing everything together and show that why that spectral clustering works as intended.

-Given matrices A and x, how to compute the following?
+, how to compute the following?

 For example: